1 Samuel 2

 This is not metaphor - it is the song of someone who has lived it.
 The barren woman, despised in her culture, has been raised from the dunghill and seated among the honored.
 Hannah sees in her own transformation the pattern of God's kingdom.

-The song closes not with Hannah's private joy but with cosmic judgment and the exaltation of a king.
+The song closes with cosmic judgment and the exaltation of a king, carrying Hannah's personal joy out to the widest horizon.
 It is a prayer, a song, and a prophecy all at once.
 The barren woman sings of divine justice that reaches to the ends of the earth.

 1 Samuel 2:11A Child Devoted

 11And Elkanah went to Ramah to his house.
-And the child Samuel ministered unto the Lord before Eli the priest.
+And the child did minister unto the LORD before Eli the priest.

 Elkanah returns home to Ramah with his household - Hannah, the other wives, the rest of his life.
 But Samuel stays at Shiloh.
 Hannah has kept her vow.
 She will see him once a year, but he belongs to God now.